 From Less Mobility to More Mobility

 People, goods and, lately, information became and become, daily, more and more mobile.
 Physical distance has been shrunk.
 A global marketplace has formed.
 Information is almost instantly available anywhere.
-This was described as the global village ? an outdated concept which might soon be replaced by the global home.
-All the professions which has to do with more mobility will benefit and represent preferred professions of the future.
-The moving of people: pilots, drivers, the car industry, sophisticated traffic planners and automotive innovators, tourism related professions and so on.
-The moving of goods: shipping, trucking, air and modern train travel.
+This was described as the global village an outdated concept that might soon be replaced by the global home.
+All the professions which have to do with more mobility will benefit and represent preferred professions of the future.
+The moving of people: pilots, drivers, the car industry, sophisticated traffic planners and automotive innovators, tourism-related professions, and so on.
+The moving of goods: shipping, trucking, air, and modern train travel.
 This area is already so specialized that I do not consider it as offering opportunities in the future (put differently, I do not regard it as a growth industry).
-The moving of information (today dubbed: “The Service Industries”): Trading systems, the Internet, Networking and communications related professions, the field of communications within the computer industries, telecommunications, entertainment related professions, technologies of banking.
-The creation of destinations for people, goods and information (commonly known as Markets or Marketplaces): advertising, marketing, trading, design, image and public relations experts.
+The moving of information (today dubbed: “The Service Industries”): Trading systems, the Internet, Networking and communications related professions, the field of communications within the computer industries, telecommunications, entertainment-related professions, technologies of banking.
+The creation of destinations for people, goods, and information (commonly known as Markets or Marketplaces): advertising, marketing, trading, design, image, and public relations experts.

 The Age Polarization of Society